dnsosebee/garden/src/content/docs/index.md

 I'm a software engineer who builds AI applications.
 For work inquiries visit my consulting agency [Harmonic Software](https://harmonic.so).

+This is my personal website and public journal.

 ##### Contact
 - Email: <a href="mailto:daniel@harmonic.so">daniel@harmonic.so</a>
 - Twitter: <a href="https://twitter.com/dnsosebee" target="_blank">@dnsosebee</a>